 Chart on the left shows the infloor heating loops average water temperature as a function of heating demand per unit area (Btu/hr.ft²).

-The more energy efficient the envelope is, the lower is the heating demand as well as the infloor heating loop temperature.
+The more energy efficient the envelope, the lower the heating demand is, as well as the infloor heating loop average temperature.

 Underground Thermal Energy Storage Pit Size Does Matter: The smaller the better (Cheaper, more Sustainable and Least Intrusive).

 3.5- Heat Exchanger Sizing: Heat Transfer Area, Thermal Resistance and Friction Loss